MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

    :::image type="content" source="media/app-launcher-bc-tile.png" alt-text="The Microsoft 365 app launcher showing the Business Central tile.":::

-3. If there's more than one environment, you'll then be asked to choose the environment to access.
+3. If there's more than one environment, you'll be asked to choose the environment to access.

 <!--
 The following image shows tiles for accessing production and sandbox environments on the Dynamics 365 Home page.